 Widely regarded as the most underrated film of all time and IMDb’s Highest Rated Movie is an adaptation of legendary American author Stephen King’s Rita Hayworth and Shawshank Redemption.
 The film revolves around a banker Andy Dufresne charged with double murder who is convicted and moved to Shawshank Prison only to miraculously escape after serving 18 years in prison.
-The movie directed by Frank Darabont (who has directed a total of only 5 movies till date) is also noted as being one of the best movies to never win a Single Oscar.
-Of course, 1994 also saw movies like Forrest Gump, Pulp Fiction, Lion King and many others.
+The movie directed by Frank Darabont (who has directed a total of only 5 movies to date) is also noted as being one of the best movies to never win a Single Oscar.
+Of course, 1994 also saw movies like Forrest Gump, Pulp Fiction, Lion King, and many others.
 Ironically, Tom Hanks was approached for the role of Andy Dufresne but he rejected it due to clash with – you guessed it right, Forrest Gump.
 The role eventually went to Tim Robbins which can be safely deduced to be a career-defining role.

 3. The Silence of the Lambs (1991)

-Probably containing the most iconic and path-breaking negative role in the history, The Silence of the Lambs was adapted from a novel of the same name by Thomas Harris.
-The movie directed by Jonathan Demme, the movie swept all the top Oscars in 1992 including Best Picture, Best Actor in a Leading Role, Best Actress in a Leading Role and Best Director.
+Probably containing the most iconic and path-breaking negative role in history, The Silence of the Lambs was adapted from a novel of the same name by Thomas Harris.
+The movie directed by Jonathan Demme, the movie swept all the top Oscars in 1992 including Best Picture, Best Actor in a Leading Role, Best Actress in a Leading Role, and Best Director.
 The movie revolves around a female FBI cadet engaged to nab a serial killer who must interact with the notorious and cannibalistic Dr. Hannibal Lecter to succeed in her mission.
 But make no mistake about it, this movie belongs to Anthony Hopkins’ portrayal of Dr. Hannibal Lecter, a role that was earlier considered for Bond hero Sean Connery but eventually going to Hopkins to etch his name in the annals of iconic performances.

 4. Lord of the Rings Series (2001-03)

-Before Game of Thrones, the world had already witnessed a gripping fantasy story being magnificently adapted into a series of motion picture each deserving the magnum opus tag.
-Directed by Peter Jackson, the series is more of a fan homage to JRR Tolkien’s The Lord of the Rings, the entire story revolves around the hobbit Frodo (Elijah Wood) and his quest for destruction of the One Ring of the Dark Lord.
+Before Game of Thrones, the world had already witnessed a gripping fantasy story being magnificently adapted into a series of motion pictures each deserving the magnum opus tag.
+Directed by Peter Jackson, the series is more of a fan homage to JRR Tolkien’s The Lord of the Rings, the entire story revolves around the hobbit Frodo (Elijah Wood) and his quest for the destruction of the One Ring of the Dark Lord.
 The third installment in the series The Return of the King (2003) went on to win 11 Oscars.
 The Entire series won a total of 17 Oscars.